 8. Have an Ornament Exchange

 Sure, it's Thanksgiving and the attention should fall squarely on mashed potatoes and the bird, but you all know what holiday is lurking right around the corner...
 Christmas!
 Use your Thanksgiving time as a family to host an ornament exchange.
-Everyone can head home and have something special to kick off their Christmas decorating with the following day.
+Everyone can head home with something special to kick off their Christmas decorating the following day.

 9. Zoom With Faraway Family